TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging-cookbook.rst

 In Python 3.2, along with the :class:`~logging.Formatter` changes mentioned above, the logging package gained the ability to allow users to set their own :class:`LogRecord` subclasses, using the :func:`setLogRecordFactory` function.
-You can use this to set your own subclass of :class:`LogRecord`, which does the Right Thing by overriding the :meth:`~LogRecord.getMessage` method.
-The base class implementation of this method is where the ``msg % args`` formatting happens, and where you can substitute your alternate formatting; however, you should be careful to support all formatting styles and allow %-formatting as the default, to ensure interoperability with other code.
+You can use this to set your own subkundi of :class:`LogRecord`, which does the Right Thing by overriding the :meth:`~LogRecord.getMessage` method.
+The base kundi implementation of this method is where the ``msg % args`` formatting happens, and where you can substitute your alternate formatting; however, you should be careful to support all formatting styles and allow %-formatting as the default, to ensure interoperability with other code.
 Care should also be